So we are drinking a...

 Prosecco takes its name from the village of Prosecco which has long since been engulfed by the growth of Trieste to become a suburb of the city.

-The fruity flavour that is the ever-popular prosecco is produced in styles; the spumante (fully sparkling), the frizzante (slightly sparkling) and the tranquillo (still).
+The fruity flavour that adds to proseccos appeal is produced in styles; the spumante (fully sparkling), the frizzante (slightly sparkling) and the tranquillo (still).
 Made by tank fermentation, rather than that of Champagne's traditional method, it preserves the flavour of the grape and prolongs freshness whilst offering winemakers a far more affordable method.
 For dry palates, you'll find brut the most appetising, though, among the four sweetness levels, extra dry, dry and demi-sec can be equally delectable throughout a meal.

 To celebrate the bubbly today, we're enjoying a Spritz Al Bitter, one of our 20 best Prosecco cocktails.

 It's also International Lefthanders' Day

 Despite all of the famous lefthanders out there - Leonardo Da Vinci, Jimi Hendrix, Marilyn Monroe and Barack Obama among them - life hasn't always been easy as a leftie.
 While today most lefthanders face no more serious challenges than grappling with tin openers and scissors, in the old days, life could be very tough indeed.